 Biodiversity means ‘variety of life’.
 It includes all living organisms, including species, ecosystems and genetic diversity.
 Biodiversity is fundamental for the earth’s life support system.

 - 4 Areas of Outstanding Natural Beauty

 - 2 Special Protection Areas

 - 2312 Local wildlife sites

-Somerset’s wildlife heritage also includes a large number of other rare habitats and species, so it is important for us to protect them.
+Somerset’s wildlife heritage also includes many rare habitats and species, so it is important for us to protect them.

 We have a statutory duty to conserve biodiversity.
 To carry this out, we work in partnership with other organisations, voluntary groups and local communities on projects to improve and protect Somerset’s wildlife.

 In partnership with Friends of the Earth and Somerset Wildlife Trust, we have published a county-wide pollinator action plan – a scheme to help secure the future of pollinators in Somerset.
 In doing so, Somerset has been added to the ever growing list of counties upholding their responsibilities to comply with the National Pollinator Strategy, helping pollinating insects survive and thrive long into the future.

 The importance of pollinators to Somerset cannot be overstated.
 In the UK alone there are over 1500 species of insect that pollinate our crops and wildflowers.
 This includes bees, butterflies, moths, flies, beetles and wasps.
 These species are integral to the functioning of our ecosystems, but, sadly they are under threat.

 - 50% of the UK’s bumblebee species are in decline – three of which have already gone extinct